DataDog/hiring-engineers/answers.md

 ![Application Key](/images/img10.png)

 I modified the script by looking at the **JSON** definition of the current visulization provided in the code example.
-I modified it to show my custom metric, and then added the 2 other visualizations with their corresppnding functions (anomalies and rollup).
+I modified it to use and show my custom metric, and then added the 2 other visualizations with their corresppnding functions (anomalies and rollup).

 ```python
 from datadog import initialize, api